cloud9c/taro/docs/api/core/AssetManager.md

 ## Methods

 ### .<a>add</a> ( key : <span class="param">String</span>, file : <span class="param">Object</span> ) : <span class="param">null</span>
-key — the key to reference the cached file by. file — The file to be cached.
+key — The key to reference the cached file by. file — The file to be cached.

 Adds an cache entry with a key to reference the file.
 If this key already holds a file, it is overwritten.